james-d-elliott/inittmpl/README.md

 Stupid simple init templating tool.

+## Limitations

+Has no support for lists, and while support for lists of primitive types is fairly possible support for lists of objects is very unlikely.

 ## Docker

 Use any of the images detailed below.
 The command used is the binary, just add the arguments and